 Integrated Breast Center

-Specialized integrated breast care centers that have both surgical oncologists AND plastic surgeons who specialize in breast surgery coordinating patient care will have more experience with insurance than general practice plastic surgeons, and so are more likely to accept patients seeking flat closure.
-They will also likely have more experience with cosmetic breast surgery techniques.
+Specialized integrated breast care centers that have both surgical oncologists AND plastic surgeons who specialize in breast surgery coordinating patient care will have more experience with insurance than general practice plastic surgeons, and so are more likely to accept patients seeking aesthetic flat closure.
+They will also likely have more experience with aesthetic breast surgery techniques.

 Oncoplastic surgery is an aesthetic approach to breast cancer surgery – a surgeon who is certified in this sub-specialty will have completed training in plastic surgery techniques to produce an optimal contour after mastectomy.
-The focus in these training programs has historically been on lumpectomy techniques, but these surgeons are also a very good bet for flat closure.
+The focus in these training programs has historically been on lumpectomy techniques, but these surgeons are also a very good bet for aesthetic flat closure.

 Use a Dual Specialty or Gender Confirmation Surgeon

 Some women going flat have had success using a dual-specialty surgeon (certified in both surgical oncology and plastic surgery).
-Surgeons specializing in gender confirmation surgery who are also certified in surgical oncology, in particular, are rare but are a great bet for getting a good flat closure in a single surgery.
+Surgeons specializing in gender confirmation surgery who are also certified in surgical oncology, in particular, are rare but are a great bet for getting a good aesthetic flat closure in a single surgery.
 They typically have more experience with insurance processes than general practice plastic surgeons and are generally highly skilled in flat closure techniques.

 Local Referrals from Trusted Sources

-You can also ask your local medical providers and cancer community centers or support groups for recommendations – but make sure you specify that you want a surgeon who has experience with flat closure.
+You can also ask your local medical providers and cancer community centers or support groups for recommendations – but make sure you specify that you want a surgeon who has experience with aesthetic flat closure.

-Flat closure and revision surgeries are, in insurance coding terminology, generally considered “adjacent tissue transfers,” with the specific coding dependent on surgical field size (original breast size).
-Not Putting on a Shirt is working, in collaboration with other parties, to formulate guidelines to help surgeons to code properly for both flat plastics/oncoplastic closure and revision surgery.
+Aesthetic flat closure and revision surgeries are, in insurance coding terminology, generally considered “adjacent tissue transfers,” with the specific coding (143XX) dependent on surgical field size (original breast size).
+Not Putting on a Shirt is working, in collaboration with other parties, to formulate guidelines to help surgeons to code properly for both aesthetic flat closure and revision surgery.